Slow Cooker Shredded Corned Beef & Cabbage

-This Slow Cooker Corned Beef with Cabbage is an easy, one-pot recipe that is so delicious that you’ll want to make it for St. Patrick’s Day, and all year round.
+This Slow Cooker Shredded Corned Beef & Cabbage is an easy, one-pot recipe that is so delicious that you’ll want to make it for St. Patrick’s Day, and all year round.

 Most of us associate corned beef with St. Patrick’s Day, but do you even know what it is?
 I didn’t until I bought one and made it for myself.
 Turns out, it is simply a cut of beef, usually brisket, that is soaked in a salty mixture with peppercorns.

 The best way to cook a corned beef is in a large slow cooker, since the long cooking time will transform a normally tough piece of meat into a tender, fall-apart meal.

 And, while I am often concerned that a corned beef will be too salty, the one that I buy has just the perfect amount of salt and pepper.
 If you’ve ever tried this dish, then you’re going to want to make it several times of year.
 It is an absolutely divine meal that is served with cooked cabbage.

 The corned beef that I buy is a grass-fed corned beef brisket from U.S. Wellness Meats.
 It comes frozen and shipped straight to your door.

 If you’ve ever made grass-fed beef before, then you know that it’s usually leaner than its grain-fed counterpart.
 The slow-cooker or crockpot is really perfect for cooking lean and grass-fed meats, and that’s why I love it for making this recipe.